onurcangnc/ctf_writeups/TryHackMe/Dogcat/Dogcat.md

 ![[TryHackMe/Dogcat/images/26.png]]

-As a software developer, I mentioned about what could do the backend code on server-side.
+As a software developer, I thought that  what actions should I take on the backend code on `server-side`.

+Using variable without conditional statements mainly cause vulnerability especially in `php`.
+That's why, I can